Siebel Deployment Planning Guide > Siebel Architecture Overview >

-The Siebel Connection Broker (SCBroker) is a server component that provides intraserver load balancing.
-SCBroker distributes server requests across multiple instances of Application Object Managers (AOMs) running on a Siebel Server.
+The Siebel Connection Broker (SCBroker) server component provides intraserver load balancing.
+SCBroker distributes server requests across multiple Application Object Manager (AOM) processes running on a Siebel Server.

 SCBroker listens on a configurable, static port for new requests.
-When a new request is received, it forwards the request to the AOM with the least number of running tasks.
-This creates a user session.
-Thereafter, SCBroker forwards requests that apply to this session directly to the AOM hosting the session.
+When a new request is received, it forwards the request to the AOM process with the least number of running tasks, or forwards the request to another AOM process in round-robin fashion.
+A user session is created on this AOM.
+Thereafter, the requests that apply to this session are directly sent to the AOM process hosting the session.

 SCBroker is enabled by default and has several parameters: